Volkswagen used to love diesel. Not anymore

 Volkswagen (VLKAY), the world's largest automaker by sales, had long championed the technology.
 But the company is moving aggressively to ramp up its production of electric vehicles in the wake of the diesel emissions scandal.

-"Reductions in diesel subsidies and incentives for electric cars would certainly send the right signal," Müller told Handelsblatt.
+"Reductions in diesel subsidies and incentives for electric cars would certainly send the right signal," Mueller told Handelsblatt.

 In some major German cities, calls to ban diesel cars entirely are gathering strength.

-Müller said that outright bans are not the answer.
+Mueller said that outright bans are not the answer.
 But the CEO said he supported proposals that would prohibit cars with elevated nitrogen oxide emissions from entering city centers.

-Ferdinand Dudenhöffer, a professor at the University of Duisburg-Essen, cheered the statements from Müller.
+Ferdinand Dudenhoffer, a professor at the University of Duisburg-Essen, cheered the statements from Mueller.

 "Diesel is not the future, but the past," he said, estimating that Germany would collect an extra €8 billion ($9.4 billion) a year in tax if diesel incentives were eliminated.